-Apart from the Directors, the Group has not classified any other person as a chief executive during the years ended 31 March 2019 and 31 March 2018.
+As at 31 March 2020, Mr. Tse Kin Lung appointed as the chief executive of the Company with effect from 8 August 2019.
+The Group has not classified any other person as a chief executive during the year ended 31 March 2019.

-During the years ended 31 March 2019 and 31 March 2018, no emoluments was paid by the Group to the Directors as an inducement to join or upon joining the Group or as compensation for loss of office.
+During the years ended 31 March 2020 and 2019, no emoluments was paid by the Group to the Directors as an inducement to join or upon joining the Group or as compensation for loss of office.

-None of the Directors has waived or agreed to waive any emoluments during the years ended 31 March 2019 and 31 March 2018.
+None of the Directors has waived or agreed to waive any emoluments during the years ended 31 March 2020 and 2019.